alisonharman/scheduler/README.md

 # Interview Scheduler

-Interview Schedule is a Create React app which allows a student to create, edit, and delete interview appointments with mentors.
-It calls the scheduler-api to edit, create and delete appointments and is available [here](https://github.com/lighthouse-labs/scheduler-api).
+Scheduler is a Create React app which allows a student to book, edit, and delete interview appointments with mentors.
+In this single-page application, appointments can be between the hours of 12 PM and 5 PM, Monday to Friday.
+Each appointment has one student and one interviewer.
+When creating a new appointment, the user can enter any student name while the interviewer is chosen from a predefined list.
+The user can save the appointment and view the entire schedule of appointments on any day of the week.
+Appointments can also be edited or deleted.
+The front end of this project is built with React and makes requests to an API to fetch and store appointment data from a database.

 ## Screenshots